CRServers/DemTech/README.md

 	eg. Talks, Chats, Hackatons, Conferences, Seminars, Developer Spaces & Retreats, etc.)

 **- Compliance**
 Block Producer Requirements.
 Agreement with EOS constitution.
+Code of Conduct.
+Complete bp.json
+Note: Compliance is required to be considered for inclusion in the proxy list.

 ## The Fluid Positioning Concept: ##